 Course of a Roman aqueduct

-When the word `Chester’ occurs in place names like Great Chesters it usually signifies the former site of a Roman fort.
-The name`Chester’ was given to such places not by the Romans, but by the later Anglo-Saxons.
-Nevertheless the word is of Roman origin deriving from the Latin `Caistra’, meaning fort or city.
-In some parts of Britain the alternative word `Caster’ is found in place names like Lancaster or Doncaster.
+When the word ‘Chester’ occurs in place names like Great Chesters it usually signifies the former site of a Roman fort.
+The name ‘Chester’ was given to such places not by the Romans, but by the later Anglo-Saxons.
+Nevertheless the word is of Roman origin deriving from the Latin ‘Caistra’, meaning ‘fort’ or ‘city’.
+In some parts of Britain the variation ‘caster’ is found in place names like Lancaster or Doncaster.
 Caster has exactly the same meaning as Chester.

 The Great Whin Sill

-The Great Whin Sill can be traced as far south as Teesdale (where it forms the famous waterfalls), and stretches north towards the sea near Berwick, where it forms the Farne Islands and the solid coastal foundations of Bamburgh, Dunstanburgh and Lindisfarne Castles.
+The Great Whin Sill can be traced as far south as Teesdale (where it forms waterfalls like High Force) and stretches north towards the sea near Berwick, where it forms the Farne Islands and the solid coastal foundations of Bamburgh, Dunstanburgh and Lindisfarne Castles.

-The imposing inland cliffs formed by the Great Whin Sill which run in an east-west direction a few miles to the north of the River Tyne would have been a very important consideration by the Emperor Hadrian in the siting of his great defensive wall.
+The imposing inland cliffs formed by the Great Whin Sill run in an east-west direction a few miles to the north of the Tyne and would have been a very important consideration in the Emperor Hadrian’s siting of his great defensive wall.

 Vindolanda and its vicus

-Without a doubt, the two best known Roman sites of the Northumbrian `Wall country’, are the fort of Vindolanda at Chesterholm and the fort of Vercovicium, better known by the English name of Housesteads.
+Without a doubt, the two best known Roman sites of the Northumbrian ‘wall country’, are the fort of Vindolanda at Chesterholm and the fort of Vercovicium, better known by its present day English name of Housesteads.
 Both forts are just off the B6318 Newcastle to Gilsland road, in the vicinity of the hamlets called Once Brewed and Twice Brewed.
 The B6318 follows the course of a Roman military road.

 Vindolanda is not actually on the Roman wall, but like the fort of Carvoran near Haltwhistle, it was built forty years earlier, as an important military garrison on the Stanegate Roman road between Corbridge and Carlisle.

-The fort itself is of considerable interest, but archaeologically Vindolanda is best known for the remains of the `vicus’, or civilian settlement just outside the fort.
-Excavations on the vicus have revealed a number of houses, shops, a cemetery and a hoard of leather shoes, but the most interesting discovery was that of a Roman Mansio, or Inn containing rest rooms, kitchen, courtyard, a bath house, and a latrine.
+The fort itself is of considerable interest, but archaeologically Vindolanda is best known for the remains of the ‘vicus’, or civilian settlement just outside the fort.
+Excavations on the vicus have revealed a number of houses, shops, a cemetery and hoards of leather shoes, but the most interesting discovery was that of a Roman ‘mansio’ or inn containing rest rooms, kitchen, courtyard, a bath house, and a latrine.